 TimeSite does not warrant that our software will work correctly or at all on non-current or obsolete hardware and software platforms.
-We employ an agile development methodology and we are always updating our operating systems and development tools to the most current version.
+We employ an agile development methodology and we're always updating our operating systems and development tools to the most current version.
 We also take advantage of modern mobile device technologies.
-This means that it is possible and indeed likely that older mobile devices that cannot be updated to the current version of the relevant mobile operating system may not be able to install or run our mobile app.
+This means that it is possible that older mobile devices that cannot be updated to the current version of the relevant mobile operating system may not be able to install or run our mobile app.

 - Desktop and Mobile Operating Systems

 - Troubleshooting Mobile Applications